Make sidewalk chalk paint with just three easy ingredients. It is the perfect outdoor activity to set up for little ones!

 I love this activity because it was so quick and easy for me to make.
 It took me just five minutes to mix the paint.
 My kids played outside and painted for a good 45 minutes which was awesome.
 We love spending time outside and it can be really refreshing just spending time outdoors.

-How do I make side walk chalk paint?
+How do I make the paint?

 I have seen a few different recipes for side walk chalk paint and after experimenting, I found that a high corn starch to water ratio really helps the paint be more chalky.